 This plant has satisfactory cleansing proprieties and it is a good alternative if it grows abundantly in your area.
-You can plant it in your off-grid garden as a useful ornamental and use it as soap substitute year round if no snow has fallen.
+You can plant it in your off-grid garden as a useful ornamental and use it as a soap substitute year-round if no snow has fallen.

 Soap plants are just another proof that Mother Nature will take care of your needs.
 It can even provide you with viable alternatives to commercial cleaning products.
 The plants listed in this article will help you stay clean when your soap supplies run out and this is knowledge worth knowing.
 For every plant, I’ve also added the Wikipedia link so that you can research them furthermore if you wish.